 Applies to: UltraNova, MiniNova, Bass Station II, K-Station, KS-Range, X-Station, Xio

-If you have local control enabled on your synth, the onboard controls (keyboard, knobs etc...) will not affect the synth itself.
+If you have local control disabled on your synth, the onboard controls (keyboard, knobs etc...) will not affect the synth itself.
 To get sound, you should either enable local control or route the MIDI sent by the device back to itself (via USB or MIDI out).

 Learning about Local Control is crucial if you are to make the most of a combined synthesizer/MIDI controller, like the UltraNova, K-Station, KS-Range or the X-Station.